The Caged Bird's Song

 The Caged Bird’s Song

-For details of full Hall Tours, please click here
+For details of full Hall Tours of Clothworkers' Hall, please click here.

 Wool, cotton and viscose

-Courtesy Chris Ofili, Victoria Miro Gallery, The Clothworkers' Company and Dovecot Tapestry Studio, Edinburgh
+Courtesy the artist, Victoria Miro London, The Clothworkers' Company and Dovecot Tapestry Studio, Edinburgh